 Environment, Natural Resources, and Economy of Oregon’s Mid-Coast

 (Note: This section is a summary from Step 2 of the planning process.
-For citations, please refer to the actual technical reports produced in 2018.
-All statistics provided in this section originate from these 2018 reports).
+For citations, please refer to the actual technical reports produced in 2018 (Appendix E).
+All statistics provided in this section originate from these 2018 reports unless more recent numbers are available).

 General Overview

 About 50,000 people currently live within the Mid-Coast Planning Area of Oregon.
-Population projections show that the region will grow by almost 10,000 people during the next 40 years.
-The projected demographic shift is toward an older population.
+Population projections indicate that the region will grow by almost 10,000 people during the next 40 years.
+The projected demographic shift is slowly toward an older population.

-Land use is primarily private, state, and federal forests (96.5%).
-Other land uses include livestock grazing, rural residential development, industrial, and urban development.
+Land use is primarily private, state, and federal forests (87%).
+Other land uses include agriculture (primarily livestock grazing), rural residential development, industrial, commercial, and urban development, primarily along the Highway 101 corridor.

-Tribes.
+Tribal Nations.
+The Confederated Tribes of Siletz Indians has its population, governmental, and cultural center in the City of Siletz, Oregon.
+The Lincoln County population has a higher percent Non-Hispanic Indian or Alaskan Native than the state average (OHA, 2018).

 The economy is comprised of personal income, pensions, investments, tourism, and natural resources.
-The natural resources economy consists of commercial fishing (40%), tourism (33%), timber (26%), and to a lesser extent agriculture (1%).
+The natural resources economy consists of commercial fishing (40%), tourism (33%), commercial timber (26%), and to a lesser extent agriculture (1%).

 Demographics.
 Ethnicity, income, education.
+Based on OHA data, Lincoln County residents are currently older, more Caucasian, represent a higher percentage on social security/retirement income, and there is a slightly higher overall poverty rate than the state average.

-Stream flows are rain-dominated and are fed by groundwater when it is not raining.
+Stream flows are rain-dominated and are fed by shallow groundwater when it is not raining.
 Most precipitation occurs November–March, and dry conditions occur in the summer, often extending into late October.
 Most groundwater aquifers generally have low yield and poor storage capacity.
-Groundwater is recharged by rain during the wet season and groundwater levels and spring discharge generally decline during the dry season.
+Groundwater is recharged by rain during the wet season and groundwater levels and spring discharge generally declines during the dry season.

 Out-of-stream water use and rights.
 There are 52 potable water providers (Appendix D), 31 of which are required to have certified water treatment plant operators.
 A total of 42 streams have existing instream water rights.

-.
+Instream water needs and rights.
+A total of 42 streams have existing instream water rights.